UofUEpiBio/SensIAT/cran-comments.md

-This is a feature update adding more options for single index model fitting.
+This is an update for consistent naming across functions alongside small feature improvements.

-This is a resubmission for one made during the CRAN maintainers August vacation.

 ## R CMD check results